601 Anastasia Blvd.

 This lovely bar on Avenida Menendez just a few steps from the old fort features a full selection of drinks but also has a comprehensive kitchen with special emphasis on lunch and brunch.
 The menu is heavy on bar standards like chicken, salads, and burgers, but also features some fresh-caught seafood and the occasional distinguished special.

 As the name implies, this jazz bar specializes in one indulgence above all others: cigars.
-The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican).
-The atmosphere is relaxed and mellow but can be lively depending on the weather, the time, and the act on stage.
-Again, as the name states, Jazz is the main musical course here, but other local talents can also be seen demonstrating their chops.
+The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican), so those looking for Cohibas might be disappointed.
+The atmosphere is relaxed and mellow, but can be lively depending on the weather, time and the act on stage.
+Again, as the name implies, jazz is the main musical course here, but sometimes different sounds or the occasional DJ make their appearance.

 Kilwin's confectionary shop is located in the heart of the Old City, so you may want to stop by and indulge while you are shopping or sightseeing.
 There is a large variety of confectionery delights, including an assortment of popular truffles: raspberry, hazelnut, coffee, le gran, brugg and bombe.
 There are also clusters in milk or dark chocolate with coconut, peanut or pecan, and a variety of creams filled with milk maple, milk orange, dark raspberry, or dark vanilla butter.